Samana04/UoGd7-Training/_Projects/Student Affairs.md

 * Recommend using btn style for Additional questions and Answers (see aoda-web.uoguelph.ca/studentaffairs for example)
 * Could use \<ul class="no-link-lines">\ if you do not want to see link lines on the teaser lists (see aoda-web.uoguelph.ca/studentaffairs for example)
 * Change Departments button to "More departments"
+* Use consistent fonts- proper copying and pasting from word documents

 ## Incompleteness